 In this video below, join me as I guide you through this practice of using effortless mindfulness to help you be present and work with your pain for lasting relief.

-This is an excerpt from The Way of Effortless Mindfulness: A Revolutionary Guide for Living an Awakened Life by Loch Kelly.
+This blog post is an excerpt from my book, The Way of Effortless Mindfulness: A Revolutionary Guide for Living an Awakened Life.